innoave/output-tracker/README.md

 }
 ```

-There are integration tests that demonstrate the usage of this crate more extensively:
+There are integration tests that demonstrate the usage of this crate in a more involved way:

 | Example                                                                        | Description                                                                                                              |
 |:-------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------|